EqualityAI/EqualityML/equalityml-r/README.md

 After identifying the important fairness criteria, we recommend you attempt to use multiple bias mitigation strategies to try to optimize the efficiency-fairness tradeoff.</br>

 ## Installation
-FairML can be installed from [CRAN](https://cran.r-project.org/web/packages/fairml/index.html):
+EqualityML can be installed from [CRAN](https://cran.r-project.org/web/packages/equalityml/index.html):
 ```
-install.packages("fairml")
+install.packages("equalityml")
 ```
 or developer version from GitHub:
 ```
-devtools::install_github("EqualityAI/fairml")
+devtools::install_github("EqualityAI/equalityml")
 ```

 ## Quick tour

-Check out the example below to see how FairML can be used to evaluate the fairness of a Ml model and dataset.
+Check out the example below to see how EqualityML can be used to evaluate the fairness of a Ml model and dataset.

 ```
 library(fairmodels)
 library(DALEX)
-library(fairml)
+library(equalityml)
 library(gbm)

 df <- data.frame(